 - Debt Repayment: Add extra payments beyond minimums.

-Step-by-Step Guide to Your Zero Budget
+Step-by-Step Guide to Your Zero-Based Budget

 Here’s how to build your budgeting spreadsheet from the ground up: